Fourier-based potential theory without an explicit Green's function: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Leslie Greengard (Courant Institute of Mathematical Sciences, New York University, and Center for Computational Mathematics, Flatiron Institute), Shidong Jiang (Center for Computational Mathematics, Flatiron Institute), and Manas Rachh (Department of Mathematics, Indian Institute of Technology Bombay) for helpful discussions.
+The author would like to thank Leslie Greengard (Courant Institute of Mathematical Sciences, New York University, and Center for Computational Mathematics, Flatiron Institute), Charles Epstein (Center for Computational Mathematics, Flatiron Institute), Shidong Jiang (Center for Computational Mathematics, Flatiron Institute), and Manas Rachh (Department of Mathematics, Indian Institute of Technology Bombay) for helpful discussions.
 The author gratefully acknowledges support from the Knut and Alice Wallenberg Foundation under grant 2020.0258.